-from Neurosci 169, 1535 (2010) We revealed that chondroitin sulfate proteoglycans play critical roles in neuronal polarization.
+We revealed that chondroitin sulfate proteoglycans play critical roles in neuronal polarization.

-Senior Research Scientist Chiaki Ohtaka-Maruyama The Role of Subplate Neurons in the Development and Evolution of the Neocortex How does mammalian neocortex acquire a unique six-layered structure that is a structural basis for the complex neural circuits, the remarkable product of evolution?
+Senior Research Scientist Chiaki Ohtaka-Maruyama Subplate layer in development and evolution of neocortex How does mammalian neocortex acquire a unique six-layered structure that is a structural basis for the complex neural circuits, the remarkable product of evolution?
 To approach this question, we are focusing on the subplate (SP) neurons in the developing neocortex: one of the first born and matured cortical neurons that disappear postnatally.
-Recently, we found that SP neurons play critical roles in radial neuronal migration via direct interaction with migrating young neurons.
+Recently, we found that SP neurons play critical roles in radial neuronal migration by forming transient glutamatergic synapses on migrating young neurons.
 Moreover, SP layer is rich in extracellular matrix, which may play important regulatory roles in the neuronal polarization.
 Functional elucidation of SP layer should lead to the better understanding of brain development and evolution.